cartwrightian/cfnassist/README.md

 3. Create a policy meaning that SNS can publish the notifications to the queue. (and again, only if requied)
 4. Finally it will subscribe the Queue to the SNS notifications.

-If you try to update/delete a stack using the SNS option when the stack was not originally created with the flag set this will fail.
+If you try to delete a stack using the SNS option when the stack was not originally created with the flag set this will fail, however stack updates will work as expected.
-As the cloud formation API now allows a stack to have the sns topic updated this restriction should soon be removed.

 12.Upload files or folders to S3 and inject corresponding URLs into templates
 -----------------------------------------------------------------------------